tuono-labs/tuono-documentation/README.md

 # Tuono documentation

+Welcome to the official repository for the Tuono documentation website.

-This repository house the code of `tuono` documentation website: [https://tuono.dev](https://tuono.dev).
+This repository contains the source code and resources used to build and maintain the documentation for Tuono: [https://tuono.dev](https://tuono.dev).

 > [!TIP]
 > Refer to the [tuono repository](https://github.com/tuono-labs/tuono) for the framework source code.